ROYAL MAIL MATERIALS HANDLING CONTAINERISATION UPDATE & CHRISTMAS ARRANGEMENTS 2017 – HEALTH & SAFETY ASPECTS

 Priority Services bags could exceed 11kgs but they should be clearly labelled with the weight so that special consideration can be given to lifting.
 NB: No Priority Services bag exceeding 11kgs should contain more than 1 item.
 All equipment is used in accordance with the appropriate Safe System of Work.
 All staff to have received manual handling training and instruction or refresher during the past 3 years.
 All staff to understand and operate the appropriate Safe System of Work.
 If there are any tasks that are not listed, the manager must consult the safety team for further advice.
 No pregnant worker or person under 18 should undertake tasks greater than risk level 1.

-Royal Mail has purchased 900,000 Trays and all will be released from stores During October, November and December.
+Last year RM purchased 1m trays which stayed in the system.
+Royal Mail has purchased an additional 1.2m Trays this year and all will be released from stores During October, November and December.

 These are arranged by local hire only.